 If you’re looking for something a little quieter, Mirror Lake prohibits motorized boats, so the calm waters are better for paddle boarding and swimming.
 In the winter, Cranberry Lake freezes over to be one of the best places for ice-skating and hockey, and it even has a toboggan chute!

 In the Mountains

 You don’t have to be a hiker to enjoy the mountain views that Adirondack Park has to offer!
 Drive right up to Marcy Field for open views, a swimming hole, a seasonal farmer’s market, and picnic tables.
-For 360-degree views, head up to Whiteface Mountain where you’ll walk a short way to an elevator inside the mountain that will take you directly to the summit!
-Or you and your guests can take a provided ATV ride to a lookout at Experience Outdoors for a ceremony with a view.
+For 360-degree views, head to Whiteface Mountain where you’ll walk a short way to an elevator inside the mountain that will take you directly to the summit!
+You and your guests can take a provided ATV ride to a lookout at Experience Outdoors for a ceremony with a view!